xinntao/BasicSR-examples/README.md

 If this repo is helpful, please help to :star: this repo or recommend it to your friends.
 Thanks:blush: <br>
 Other recommended projects:<br>
-:arrow_forward: [facexlib](https://github.com/xinntao/facexlib): A collection that provides useful face-relation functins.<br>
+:arrow_forward: [facexlib](https://github.com/xinntao/facexlib): A collection that provides useful face-relation functions.<br>
 :arrow_forward: [HandyView](https://github.com/xinntao/HandyView): A PyQt5-based image viewer that is handy for view and comparison.

 ---